IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 -   *Client Credentials Grant* [OAuth 2.1, Section 4.2].
 This grant type is optimized for clients requesting access tokens using only its client credentials and is restricted to confidential clients (e.g., medical devices, back end applications).

-The OAuth 2.1 Authorization Framework further defines extension points to implement extension grant types [OAuth 2.1, Section 4.3],specifically:
+The OAuth 2.1 Authorization Framework further defines extension points to implement extension grant types [OAuth 2.1, Section 4.3], specifically:

 - *Device Authorization* [RFC8628]: This grant type is optimized for devices that cannot use a browser to perform a user-agent-based authorization or don’t provide interfaces for the user to input text required for authorization and authentication (e.g., medical devices, mobile health sensors).